FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Section 3 of [RFC6349] for loss ratios acceptable for an accurate measurement of TCP throughput, and [Ott-Mathis-Semke-Mahdavi] for models and calculations of TCP performance in presence of packet loss.

+{::comment}

+    MB44: Among?
+    Also, indicate "at the time of writing".

+    VP: Ok.

+    MK: done.
+    MK: Edited.

+{:/comment}

 ## Inconsistent Trial Results